 What industry are you in?
 Who are your competitors?
 Hopefully you already know the answers to those questions!
 In fact, you may be the leading company in the industry, but if your competitors are doing cool things behind closed doors that lead position might be a thing of the past.

-Unless your city is currently banning Uber or Lyft, it’s probably been a while since you’ve taken a yellow taxi.
+It’s probably been a while since you’ve taken a yellow taxi.
 In fact, that last taxi experience may have left a bad taste in your mouth since they’re hard to hail in densely populated areas, rarely kept clean and hardly reflect any premium status.
-Regardless, taxis and Uber drivers can both still get you where you need to go.
+Regardless, taxis and Uber/Lyft drivers can both still get you where you need to go.
 What’s the difference?
 That little “Set Pickup Location” button in the Uber app on your smartphone; and maybe even the app itself!
 Uber didn’t just gain market share by creating an app considering the services are essentially the same.
 No, they employed technology in an industry where it was lacking and pulled the rug right out from beneath their competition.

-Take the learnings from Uber and apply them to your organization.
+Take the learning from rideshare companies and apply them to your organization.
 Is your competitor invested in technology that’s giving them an advantage?
 Should your company?
 Will that investment support and attract better talent?
 Will your organization benefit from it?

 Ask the Right Questions